-In the decade since Oregon banned the use of handheld cellphones to talk or text while driving an enormous number of things have changed in our cars and on our roads.
-As our cars and gadgets have become more complex the law has sometimes struggled to keep up.
-Over the years, Oregon’s lawmakers and transportation officials have attempted to take on this challenge: tweaking the original 2009 Oregon distracted driving law to close unintended loopholes, increasing fines and strengthening enforcement to at least attempt to keep pace with the ever-changing world of technology.
+Effective Jan.
+1, 2010, Oregon banned the use of handheld cell phones to talk or text while driving.
+Since then, an enormous number of things have changed in our cars, on our roads... and on our devices.

+As our gadgets have become more complex, the law has sometimes struggled to keep up.
+Over the years, Oregon’s lawmakers and transportation officials have tweaked the state's original 2009 distracted driving law to close unintended loopholes, increase fines and strengthen enforcement in an effort to keep pace with the ever-changing world of technology.

 Statistics compiled by the National Highway Traffic Safety Administration show distracted driving consistently is a factor in about 10% of fatal car crashes, around 18% of crashes in which someone is injured but no one dies, and around 15% of crashes that result in property damage only.
 These numbers have remained more or less constant throughout the 2010s.

 Oregon’s distracted driving ban allows drivers 18 and over to operate a motor vehicle and use a phone provided they are using a hands-free device (such as a headset).
-Drivers under 18 are barred from using a cellphone while behind the wheel, even with a headset.
+Drivers under 18 are barred from using a cell phone while behind the wheel, even with a headset.
 All drivers, regardless of age, are forbidden to text while driving.